👉 TAP TO SAVE 30% WITH CODE NEW

 Buffalo Bills

 Despite suffering numerous injuries throughout the contest, Josh Allen put the Bills on his back and led them to a victory over the higher-seeded Jacksonville Jaguars.
-In this game, Allen went 28-for-35 with 273 yards and a score while punching in two scores with 33 yards with his legs.
+In this game, Allen went 28-of-35 with 273 yards and a score while punching in two scores with 33 yards with his legs.

 Even though he is set to face one of the league's most potent defenses with some injury concerns, Allen should be the quarterback you select.
-Sunday's content was just another example of how Allen can truly take over a game and tally 30+ PPR points at will.
-This season, Allen only fell under the 20.0 PPR points mark in three games.
-He carries an elite floor given his production in the red zone and his willingness to use his legs.
+Sunday's contest was just another example of how Allen can truly take over a game and tally 30+ PPR points at will.

 The other player to consider is star running back James Cook.
 Cook was shut down by the Jaguars on Sunday, totaling just 46 yards on the ground.
 Facing a Denver defense that is allowing the fewest PPR points to opposing RBs will not make it much easier, but given that he has scored 19.2 PPR points during Weeks 1 through 17, he should be worth considering.